lojikil/sisterlojisschool/presentation.md

 1. this talk focuses on four domains we can model (risk, threat, maturity, and (semi-)formal)
 1. from a  data-centered, control-centered position
 1. with a focus on practical techniques
-1. in a simple code style
+1. in a simple code style that could be used for a reasoning system

+---

-_do you or someone you know suffer from the following:_
+# _do you or someone you know suffer from the following:_

 - inability to understand your infosec programs?
 - anxiety or concern about the state of your systems?